EducationIs medical cannabis effective in managing pain?

 • Metabolic enzymes play a crucial role in the synthesis, regulation, and breakdown of endocannabinoids.
 They carefully balance the levels of these compounds and efficiently break them down once their purpose is fulfilled.

-The cannabis sativa L. genus of plants also produces cannabinoids, or phytocannabinoids to be more precise.
+The Cannabis sativa L. genus of plants also produces cannabinoids, or phytocannabinoids to be more precise.
 These compounds are remarkably similar in structure to our endocannabinoids, which allows them to interact with the ECS receptors and modulate the body's functions.
 Researchers have, so far, isolated more than 110 cannabinoids, but two take centre stage.

 • THC (tetrahydrocannabinol) is the cannabinoid found in the highest concentration in most cannabis cultivars.
 It is the intoxicating compound in cannabis (the cannabinoid that offers the 'high' linked to recreational cannabis consumption), but it has also been shown to hold therapeutic value, including powerful analgesic properties.
 It interacts with CB1 receptors, which are found in high concentrations in the rostral ventromedial medulla, a pain-modulating centre of the brain.
 This is thought to decrease sensitivity to pain.